coolar-star/COOL/docs/philosophy/multi_layer_cognitive_model.md

 - the interpretation function,
 - the internal “coordinate system” of meaning.

-It converts qualia into:
+Layer 2 converts qualia into:

-- significance,
+- significance (“what this means to me”),
-- emotional direction,
+- emotional direction (positive / negative / neutral),
-- personal relevance.
+- personal relevance (important / ignorable),
+- preferred narratives (“what kind of story this belongs to”).

-Subjectivity determines why the same stimulus becomes
+Subjectivity explains why the **same stimulus** becomes
 different experiences for different systems or individuals.

+In COOL terms, subjectivity emerges from:

+- **Core** → long-term stance, values, tone,
+- **Eval** → recent feedback and corrections,
+- accumulated patterns encoded via MOOL.

 ---

 ## 6. Layer 3 — Identity Architecture (Core / Frame / Eval)

-The COOL identity engine sits here.
+Layer 3 is the **COOL identity engine**.

 ### Core

 Long-term constraints and values:

-- role,
-- tone,
+- role (assistant / partner / agent type),
-- ethics,
+- tone and style,
+- ethics and safety principles,
-- slow-changing preferences.
+- slow-changing preferences and commitments.

+Core encodes the **slow filters** that define
+what the system *will not* become,
+even under strong contextual pressure.

 ### Frame

 Moment-to-moment reconstruction of the “current self,” combining:

-- Core,
+- Core constraints,
 - Eval tendencies,
-- local context,
+- local context (recent interactions, active tasks),
-- short-term directional cues.
+- short-term directional cues (goals, user requests, environment).

+The Frame is the **online reconstructed persona**:

+- “who I am right now,”
+- “how I should speak and act in this situation.”

 ### Eval

 Directional feedback that adjusts future reconstructions by:

-- reinforcing patterns,
+- reinforcing patterns that worked,
-- correcting misalignments,
+- correcting misalignments (user dissatisfaction, internal conflicts),
-- updating tendencies.
+- updating tendencies (more cautious, more detailed, more concise, etc.).

-This is the **architecture of the self**—
+Eval implements the principle that **errors are update signals**,
+not static failures.

+Together, Core / Frame / Eval form
+the **Identity Architecture**:

-the structure that keeps the system recognizably
+> a regenerating structure that keeps the system recognisably
-“the same entity” across time.
+> “the same entity” across time, while still allowing adaptation.

 ---

 ## 7. Layer 4 — MOOL (Long-Cycle Memory Integration)

+Layer 4 is **MOOL: Memory Optimization Option Layer**.

 MOOL performs:

-- consolidation,
+- consolidation of experience,
-- pattern extraction,
+- pattern extraction from many interactions,
-- noise removal,
+- noise removal and forgetting,
 - long-term stability adjustments.

-It is functionally equivalent to:
+Functionally, MOOL plays the role of:

-- the hippocampal memory cycle,
+- hippocampal memory cycles,
-- “sleep-like” cognitive integration,
+- sleep-like reorganisation,
-- structural refinement of identity.
+- structural refinement of identity and subjectivity.

+Instead of storing full transcripts, MOOL focuses on:

+- **cues** (what reliably matters),
+- **tendencies** (how the system tends to react),
+- **policies** (how to update identity safely).

-This enables **continuity**, not through simple memory storage,
+This enables **continuity**, not through raw storage,
 but through **structural convergence** of reconstruction patterns.

 ---